lensesio/stream-reactor/kafka-connect-redis/README.md

 ZRANGE EUR2GBP 0 -1
 ```

+If you notice that the `timestamp` is also stored in the json in the `value`, this is purposeful: to ensure uniquenes.
+Otherwise the SS
+would dedeplicate if `{ "price":0.8562 }` comes is twice in a time-line

-Once information is stored inside a SS - we can query for i.e. yesterday with:
+Once information is stored inside a Redis sorted sets - we can query for i.e. yesterday with:

 ```
 zrangebyscore USD2GBP <currentTimeInMillis - 86400000> <currentTimeInMillis>
 ```

-> Notice that the `timestamp` is also stored in the json in the `value` to ensure uniquenes.
-Otherwise the SS
-would de-deplicate if only `{ "price":0.8562 }` is given twice in a time-line